Rivers has early TD toss, Colts shut down Foles, Bears 19-11

+CHICAGO (AP) — The Indianapolis Colts came into the season thinking their defense had the potential to be one of the best in the NFL.
+Games like this are exactly what they had in mind.

-CHICAGO (AP) — Philip Rivers threw a touchdown pass on Indianapolis’ first possession, and the Colts shut down Nick Foles and the Chicago Bears in a 19-11 victory Sunday.
+Philip Rivers threw a touchdown pass on Indianapolis’ first possession, and the Colts shut down Nick Foles and the Chicago Bears in a 19-11 victory Sunday.

-After Rivers connected with Mo Alie-Cox on a 13-yard score, the NFL’s top-ranked defense took over from there.
+After Rivers connected with Mo Alie-Cox on a 13-yard score, the NFL’s top-ranked defense did its job.

+“I don’t want to sound crazy, but I did see this coming,” coach Frank Reich said.
+“I’ve been so fired up about the defense from Day One.
+The way we looked in camp, I look at our personnel, I look at our coaches, look at our schemes on defense how they fit our players.
+I’ve spoken about our defense since Day One.
+I felt like it was going to be real good.”

+Indianapolis upgraded the defense in the offseason by bringing in 2018 Pro Bowl defensive tackle DeForest Buckner and 2017 All-Pro cornerback Xavier Rhodes.
+And the payoff is performances like this.

 The Colts (3-1) kept the Bears (3-1) out of the end zone until Allen Robinson caught a 16-yard pass with 1:35 remaining.
 Indianapolis recovered the onside kick and came away with its third straight win, the Colts’ best streak since beating Kansas City, Houston and Denver last October.